Cpt0Teemo/Compiler/desc/part2/README.md

 To this end, you should start again from the initial concrete syntax grammar and update it.

 You should make sure the resulting grammar is non-ambiguous, eliminate left recursion and ensure that the usual C precedence and associativity rules for operators are respected based on the table below.

-As see in the lecture, left-associative operators should be handled using an iterative approach in the parser (rather than recursion).
+As see in the lecture, left-associative binary operators should be handled using an iterative approach in the parser (rather than recursion).
 We suggest that you express these in the grammar using a Kleane closure, which will directly translate to a loop in your parser code.

+The associatibity of unary operators is discussed below, but since by definition they only act on a single argument, there is no need to implement any repetition mechanism (either recursive or iterative).
+However, you should ensure that precedence is encoded correctly by creating new non-terminals in the gramamr (if needed).

 | Precedence    |Operator       | Description       |Associativity  |